Faizan64/CI-CD-deployment-using-AWS-services/README.md

 - After build create a pipeline through CodePipeline for the deployment.

 ## Setup a github repo
-- It is simple step you just need a github account to create a ndoejs repo or can fork it.
+- It is simple step you just need a github account and a Node.js repo or can fork it.
-- If you want to do this step in AWS then AWS code commit is service which lets you commit the code onto the AWS but first connect AWS to local editor then add,commit and push
+- If you want to do this step in AWS then AWS CodeCommit is service which lets you commit the code onto the AWS but first connect AWS to local editor then add,commit and push
 - Your repo is ready for the build step

 ## Creating an application and setting up the Node.js environment